Skip to content

 Generating a new CA bundle

-When the new CA bundle is ready, you should remove the existing one by clicking the red Remove old CA bundle button.
-When you click that button, the existing kubeconfig will stop working.
-The old CA bundle removal process may take up to ten minutes.
+When the new CA bundle is ready, you remove the existing one by clicking the red Remove old CA bundle button.
+As soon as you click it, the existing kubeconfig stops working.

 Removing the old CA bundle